andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 A weaker season, though Pertwee is always charming.

+## Day of the Daleks - Maybe

+<sub>Season 9 (Jon Pertwee)</sub>

-Day of the Daleks - Maybe  - What could have been a middling story is bumped up a bit by a startling third act twist.
+What could have been a middling story is bumped up a bit by a startling third act twist.
 Pertwee has a grand old time wining and dining.
 It's not a classic, but it's entertaining.

+Story 60; 4 episodes - Day of the Daleks

 ## The Curse of Peladon - Skip